adgatemedia/adgate-rewards-android-sdk/README.md

 }
 ```

-### 4. Display fullscreen video ads.
+### 4. Load video ads.

-To show a fullscreen video ad use the following:
+To load a video ad use the following:

 ```java